About Friendship Force

 of the central office staff is supplemented by additional part time staff in Atlanta and in other locations.

-The staff members are listed in alphabetical order with brief biographies as well as their main job
+The staff members are listed below with brief biographies as well as their main job

 responsibility and how to contact them.